 Cybersecurity is of course nothing new, but the need for upgraded cybersecurity systems has never been more apparent than it is now.
-While more and more have been working from home – a trend which is highly likely to continue long-term – cybercrime has been on the rise, as hackers have taken advantage of vulnerable IT systems which were not adapted to non-office based working or the blurring of private and professional lives, which means that employees are accessing work-related information on devices which may have security weaknesses.
+While more and more have been working from home – a trend which is highly likely to continue in some form post-pandemic – cybercrime has been on the rise, as hackers have taken advantage of vulnerable IT systems which, over a year into the pandemic, are still not adapted to non-office based working or the blurring of private and professional lives, which means that employees are accessing work-related information on devices which may have security weaknesses.

 Ways of working have been transformed and much more is required to raise employees’ awareness of potential cyber threats and personal responsibility whilst working at home.

 The next normal means that work and home life is now merged, with personal phones being used for business calls and business data stored on personal devices.
 Although employees have a personal responsibility to keep business data safe through online safety practices, companies also have a responsibility to create a secure cyber infrastructure for them to work within.
 Working practices are becoming more fragmented and adopting good online safety polices has never been more important.
 Organisations must be forward thinking, adopting long term measures, not just short-term practices to adapt to the sudden shift to agile working.

 As we move to the next normal, updated user awareness training is vital.
 Humans make mistakes, forget things and often fall for fraudulent practices.
 User awareness training involves a formal process of educating employees about how to handle computer security, ensuring that proper procedures are followed, thereby reducing risk and keeping your organisation’s data safe.

 As the perimeter of our business environment has changed, we must also think about issues surrounding GDPR and compliance.
 Despite a huge recent overhaul in GDPR regulations, businesses may need to review once again how they are processing data in this new world.